olivierbJAVA/OC-DA_JAVA-P8-TourGuide_Distributed_MainApplication/TourGuide/README.md

 >Please note that Java has been upgraded from version 8 to version 11 (and Gradle from version 4.5.1 to 6.1.1) in order to use the most up to date version of the Java HttpClient used on the client side for communication between Microservices.

-Being a distributed application, this version is composed of 4 parts (4 Microservices) :
+Being a distributed application, this version is composed of 4 parts (*4 Microservices*) :
 - TourGuide Application : the main application using the below services
-- GPS Service : in charge of the services linked to localisation
+- GPS Service : in charge of the services related to localisation
-- Preferences Service : in charge of the services linked to deals furnished to the users and depending on their travel preferences
+- Preferences Service : in charge of the services related to trip deals proposed to the users and depending on their travel preferences
-- Rewards Service : in charge of the services linked to rewards computation
+- Rewards Service : in charge of the services related to rewards computation

 Technologies used for each Microservice are the following :
 - Java is used as programming language